MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to translate an existing topic using Multilingual in Microsoft Viva Topics
+description: Learn how to curate an existing topic in multiple languages using the Multilingual feauture in Microsoft Viva Topics.

 ---

-# Translate an existing topic using Multilingual in Microsoft Viva Topics
+# Curate an existing topic using Multilingual in Microsoft Viva Topics

 The Multilingual feature in Viva Topics allows you to curate and edit a topic page in English, French, German, and Spanish.

 > [!Note]
-> A topic page must be created and curated in the tenant's default language before it can be translated using the Multilingual feature in Viva Topics.
+> A topic page must be created and curated in the tenant's default language before it can be curated to a different language using the Multilingual feature in Viva Topics.

 ## Curate a Multilingual topic page
 > [!Note]